Strategic Business and Marketing Plan

 1.2 The Financing

-The founder is seeking to raise $275,000,000.00 million from an investor or group of investor(s).
+The founder is seeking to raise $750,000,000.00 million from an investor or group of investor(s).
 On a preliminary basis, The investor will also receive a regular stream of dividends from the royalties earned on the films and television shows produced and distributed by the Company.
-J. Guinn Entertainment, Inc. will be producing and distributing our own movies, in conjunction with one of the large studios.
+J. Guinn Entertainment will be producing and working with different companies to distribute our movies, in conjunction with one of the large studios.

 1.3 Mission Statement

-To produce quality motion pictures and television shows and other media that provides the Company’s audience with enjoyable entertainment.
+To produce quality motion pictures and television shows and other media that provide the Company’s audience with enjoyable entertainment.

 1.4 Management Team